 Lowenstein points out, there are two components to treating patients suffering from opioid use disorder: the psychological component, or opiate dependence, and the emotional component, which could be the result of a psychological, behavioral, or psychiatric condition.

 As Lowenstein often states, “People do drugs for a reason.”
 Although the first step to helping them is addressing the physical dependence, he added, “Until you identify the real reason — pain, anxiety, depression, emotional abuse, trauma — you’ll never make the patient better or effectively treat their condition.”

 That’s one area where Waismann Method® has acted as a pioneer, rejecting the addiction treatment community’s tendency to label people and letting them suffer to make them “learn their lesson,” so-to-speak.
-Waismann Method® takes a different, and more effective, approach to treating people suffering from opioid dependence.
+Waismann Method® takes a different and more effective, approach to treating people suffering from opioid dependence.
 Instead of focusing on the condition itself,

 they treat the human being behind it.

-Lowenstein said, adding they provide “the most comfortable, respectable and effective option to overcome the physical component of opioid use disorder, which gives patients the freedom and clarity to work on their emotional issues.”
+Lowenstein said, adding they provide “the most comfortable, respectable and effective option to overcome the physical component of an opioid use disorder, which gives patients the freedom and clarity to work on their emotional issues.”

 In line with that objective, Clare Waismann, founder of Waismann Method®, created Domus Retreat, a safe and supportive environment in the hills of Orange County, California, where people can recover and have an opportunity to identify what the best next move will be for them.

 “It’s a place where people are seen as individuals, with no pre-existing rules and no cookie-cutter approach,” Lowenstein said.
 “With each patient, we learn from experience so we can do even better.”